webdetails/cfr/README.md

 - An easy way for a user to upload some files to the BA Server (maybe to be used by an ETL job);
 - The ability to explore, create and delete items in the Solution Repository when in a dashboard.

-As always, when we are faced with the same kind of task more than two times, we start wondering if there’s a new CTool that can help us (and everyone who uses our stuff) automate that task.
+As always, when we are faced with the same kind of task more than twice, we start to wonder whether we couldn't build a CTool that could help us (and the community) automating that task.
 In this scenario, we came up with CFR - Community File Repository.

 ###Main features

 - Ability to upload and download files from the repository
 - Ability to create folders and delete items from the repository
-- Small audit database lets you track who changed the repository and when.
+- Provides an audit database which lets you track who changed the repository and when.
 - Provides a FileBrowser component for CDE that lets you browse the repository
-- Provides a FileUploader component for CDE that lets you upload files for the repository
+- Provides a FileUploader component for CDE that lets you upload files to the repository
-- Two distinct repositories available (just change a configuration setting):
+- Two distinct repositories are available (just change a configuration setting):
 	- Pentaho Solution Repository (whether DB or File based)
-	- Filesystem Based repository (based on a folder on your BA Server machine or some other accessible machine)
+	- Filesystem Based repository (based on a folder in your BA Server machine or some other accessible machine)

 ## Install & Config

-This is a Pentaho plugin, so you can install it as normal.
+This is a Pentaho plugin, so you can install it as as you would do it with any other plugin (unzip the contents into your pentaho-solutions/system folder).

 ### Build and install the plugin

-The two opperations mode available are: aggregate and columnizer.
+Two opperating modes are available: aggregate and columnizer.

 - Clone public Git repository available [here](the https://github.com/webdetails/cfr.git)

-- To build the plugn you can run on the command line: `ant dist-plugin`.
-This will create a .zip file inside `/dist` folder
+- To build the plugin, you can run use the command line: `ant dist-plugin`.
+This will create a .zip file inside the `/dist` folder

-- Unzip the file and copy the entire cfr folder to your `system` folder located inside your `pentaho-solutions` folder
+- Unzip the file and copy the entire cfr folder to your `system` folder, located inside your `pentaho-solutions` folder

 ### Settings

-Inside your plugin folder there is a file `settings.xml` where you can define how the plugin will work.
+Inside your plugin folder there is a file named `settings.xml` where you can define how the plugin's behaviour.

 Files and folders are by default stored in `system/.cfr`.
 You can also configure some other root folder by editing the configuration file `settings.xml` and adding an attribute for your file repository with the full name of the starting folder.